 Maybe it’s because we didn’t actually become American until 1872, that we Islanders take our Independence Day so seriously.
-And by “seriously” I mean, we put on a wicked party, complete with parade, picnic and two firework displays and an evening of dancing our socks off.
+And by “seriously” I mean, we put on a wicked party, complete with parade, picnic and two firework displays complete with an evening of dancing our socks off.
 It’s a festive, fun affair for the entire family, bringing Islanders and visitors together, celebrating the rich history of our island and our nation.
-With the 4th falling on a Thursday this year, make a long weekend of it and come join us in the fun festivities.
+Make a long weekend of it and come join us in the fun festivities.

-We start Independence Day with an adorable small-town parade through quaint Friday Harbor, immediately followed by a Community Picnic at the corner of Spring and Price Stret (by the baseball field), where you can enjoy live music, the best BBQ in town, a pie eating contest and numerous, fun kids’ activities.
+We start Independence Day with an adorable small-town parade through quaint Friday Harbor, immediately followed by a Community Picnic at the San Juan Historical Museum grounds, where you can enjoy live music, the best BBQ in town, a pie eating contest and numerous, fun kids’ activities.

 12:30pm - Roche Harbor Donut Eating & Log Rolling Contest